trey-rosius/package-delivery-microservice/README.md

 In this workshop, we'll be looking at how to build a serverless microservice api for a package delivery service using the Dapr Catalyst API.
 Catalyst helps you abstract away the complexities of building microservice architectures, by providing unified APIs for messaging, data and workflows, powered by open-source Dapr.

+We'll use AWS SQS/SNS as our message broker and MongoDB for state management.
+Both of these are supported by the Catalyst API's.

+Each service within our microservice represents a Catalyst App ID and will be independently deployed to AWS AppRunner using Docker and AWS Elastic Container Service(ECS).

+We'll then use AWS Appsync with Javascript Resolvers to create a Graphql API to unify all the app runner endpoints, while providing real-time capabilities to the API.

+We'll also add AWS Cognito for authentication and authorization and AWS Web Application Firewall(WAF) for rate limiting and throttling.

 Here's a high level overview of the application's architecture.

 ![high-level-overview](https://raw.githubusercontent.com/trey-rosius/package-delivery-microservice/master/assets/hlo1.png)